planosphere/PAGE/curation_rules.md

      - If another paper is cited for a transcript ID, go to that paper and get the appropriate ID.
      - If primers were the only identification provided, these were used to determine a SMED3000 id that corresponds using BLASTn on Planosphere.stowers.org
      - A genomic contig also suffices.
-     - If you can’t do any of the above, report the transcript name as reported in the text.
+     - If you can’t do any of the above, DO NOT report the transcript name as reported in the text as a solution!
      - **DO NOT annotate antibody localization (protein)**
 3. __Create records based only on text written by authors.__
      - This includes figure legends and supplemental figure legends.